 When the new 13” MacBook Pro with Touch Bar was announced in 2016, I had been nursing along my 2011 11” MacBook Air for years and was beyond ready to upgrade to a high-resolution Retina display.
 Rationalizing away concerns about the unnecessarily low-travel keyboard and questionable Touch Bar utility, I ordered the new MacBook Pro on launch day.
 After it arrived, I experienced sticking keys, wake-from-sleep problems, and video glitches.
 Thankfully, everything except the keyboard was resolved in subsequent software updates, but I still had to endure those frustrating problems for the first few months I owned the computer.

 With few exceptions, I don’t buy hardware on launch day any longer.
 I wait for a month or two for the proverbial dust to settle.
 In addition to waiting for any manufacturing issues to be sorted out, the extra time also allows me to read post-launch reviews and affords me the benefit of making clearer-headed, better-informed purchase decisions.

 On the software side, I wait for at least several months before upgrading to the latest annual macOS release.
 In that time period, hundreds and hundreds of annoying bugs will be fixed, none of which will ever affect me.
 Plus, I use a variety of plugins and other custom extensions, and it takes time for them to be updated for compatibility with major macOS upgrades.
 And over time my upgrade latency has been increasing — I run Mojave on one Mac and High Sierra on another, and for the first time in the three decades I have been using Mac computers, I will skip an OS release entirely (Catalina).
 I have little incentive to upgrade either of my Macs to Big Sur, given the considerable number of potential pitfalls involved.

-Similarly, I hold off on major iOS upgrades until at least the subsequent x.1 or even x.2 release.
+Similarly, I hold off on major iOS upgrades until at least the subsequent x.1, x.2, or even x.3 releases.
 I would probably wait even longer, if it weren’t for security updates that aren’t backported to previous iOS versions.
 Not to mention the fact that iOS upgrades are a one-way trip with no way to revert, or that Apple virtually mandates that you upgrade via aggressive nag dialogs.
 But those are topics for another day.